 As part of our usual business we do not provide any of the following services.

-- For members of the public: residential conveyancing, probate, immigration applications, motoring offences, administration of estates, asylum applications or advising employees on claims for unfair or wrongful dismissal.
+- For members of the public: residential conveyancing, probate, immigration applications, asylum applications, motoring offences, or advising employees on claims for unfair or wrongful dismissal.

 - For businesses: debt recovery (up to £100,000), licensing applications for business premises or advising employers on wrongful dismissal claims brought in the Employment Tribunal where the value of the claim is currently limited to £25,000.